Creamy Whipped Taramasalata Recipe (Greek Fish Roe Dip)

 • 1/3 cup fresh lemon juice

-• Fresh Italian parsley (optional garnish)
+• Fresh Italian parsley optional garnish

-• Kalamata olives (optional garnish)
+• Kalamata olives optional garnish

 Instructions

-1. Boil the potatoes.
+• Boil the potatoes.
 In a large pot, boil enough water to submerge the potatoes.
 Once the water begins to boil, place the peeled potatoes in the pot.
 Cover with a lid and boil the peeled potatoes for about 25 minutes.

-2. Purée the tarama.
+• Purée the tarama.
 While the potatoes are boiling, place 5 tablespoons of tarama into the bowl of a food processor.
 Purée the tarama on its own for 10 minutes until the tarama becomes light, fluffy, and lighter in colour.

-3. Combine the ingredients together.
+• Combine the ingredients together.
 Once the potatoes are soft, drain them using a mesh strainer or colander.
 Allow the potatoes to cool so that they're easier to handle.
 Grate the potatoes on the cheese grater side of a box grater.
 Place the grated potatoes (1/3 amount at a time) in the food processor with the tarama.
 Mix together, and then add in more grated potatoes.
 Repeat this process until all the potatoes are mixed in.
 If you have a larger food processor, then you can add in all of the grated potatoes at once.
 Then, slowly alternate between adding in the oil and lemon juice and blending until the dip is creamy and smooth.

 Notes